alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_match_letter_template.md

 {% if has_someone_to_shop and wants_social_care %}

-Your local authority will contact you to talk about any local support that’s available.
+Your local authority will contact you to talk about any local support that may be available.

 This can take a week or so.
 In the meantime, contact your local authority right away if you need urgent help and cannot rely on friends, family or neighbours: https://www.gov.uk/coronavirus-local-help

-You won’t get the help you need if you do not contact them.

 {% endif %}